 Friendly’s Smart Home platform is a full solution for the management and monitoring of household automation.
 Friendly has been providing device management solutions to carriers and CPS worldwide since 2007.
 When IoT and Smart Home emerged, Friendly leveraged its experience and extended its offering to the IoT and Smart Home markets.
 Friendly’s Smart Home platform was designed based on our deep understanding of Telco market needs.
 The solution enables service providers to introduce their own Smart Home automation service in the shortest time possible, offering various service packages.

-Friendly Smart Home Platform offers a full management and support tool set that include mobile application (for Android and ioS) for the end-users, management dashboard, call center portal, and analytics.
+Friendly Smart Home Platform offers a full management and support toolset that includes mobile applications (for Android and ioS) for the end-users, a management dashboard, a call center portal, and analytics.

 With Friendly’s Smart Home Platform, carriers and CSPs can:

 - Integrate Smart Home platform with any application, portal, or third-party software, including Amazon Alexa